kyle1213/CNN-Visualization/README.md

 CNN Visualization with pytorch

 used simple same model for each cifar-100 and MNIST datasets
-more info on README of each dir
+more info in README of each dir